-- Need ideas?
-Read through our Guide to Employee Engagement Gifts to view brandable promotional products including mugs, water bottles, apparel, wireless technology and more.
+Start with a special theme, include company-branded apparel or gifts, or add a handwritten note to add meaning.
+Read through our Guide to Employee Engagement Gifts to view brandable promotional products including mugs, water bottles, apparel, wireless technology, and more.

-A remote employee’s home office plays a big part in day-to-day productivity, so make sure your team is set up for success.
+A remote employee’s home office plays a big part in their day-to-day productivity, so make sure your team is set up for success.
 Sending a surprise gift card to remote employees is a win-win situation: It’ll help them set up a more productive workspace, and it’ll help you convey your appreciation for their dedication.

-6. Give them access to an online professional development course.
+8. Give access to professional development courses.

 Professional development is one of the most important parts of helping your team grow, both personally and professionally.
 In fact, 76% of employees say they want opportunities for career growth and a whopping 87% of millennials say professional development or career growth opportunities are very important” to them.

 Give your team members the opportunity to work on special projects that are beyond their regular responsibilities.
 They will improve their professional skills, gain experience, and build confidence in their ability to do a good job at a new task.